jensbambauer/seriale/site/content/program.md

                   items:
                     - title: Opening
                       length: 2
-                      datetime: 2020-07-03
+                      datetime: 2021-06-02
                       time: 16:00 | 4pm CEST
+                      hosts:
+                        - name: Lotte Ruf
+                          link: lotte-ruf
+                      speaker:
+                        - name: Dietlind Grabe-Bolz (Mayor of the City of Giessen)
+                        - name: Anna Schoeppe (CEO of HessenFilm and Media)
+                        - name: Jörg Kratkey (cultural department Wetzlar)
+                        - name: Csongor Dobrotka (Festival Director of die Seriale)
+                    - title: Hessen Focus
+                      length: 2
+                      type: Interviews
+                      datetime: 2021-06-02
+                      time: 17:00 | 5pm CEST
+                      moderator:
+                        - name: Lotte Ruf
+                          link: lotte-ruf
+                      speaker:
+                        - name: Tim Reiland
+                        - name: Fabian Schwab
+                        - name: Jörg Buschka
+                          link: joerg-buschka
+                        - name: Anna Maria Pahlke
+                          link: anna-maria-pahlke
+                        - name: Kathrin Frech
+                          link: kathrin-frech
-        - title: 5th june
+        - title: 4th june
           partial: tab-sections
           data:
             sections:
               - partial: text-plain
                 headline: educational
                 data:
-                  text: "The Educational offers lectures and discussions that intend to bring together film and media scholars with creators.
-Where are we standing now and what is changing?
-What are the up-and-coming ideas and formats?
-And how do we look at digital series from a film- and media-theoretical perspective?"
+                  text: "The Educational offers lectures and discussions that intend to bring together media theorists and creators.
+What's new in the world of Digital Series?
+Which new ideas and formats are being developed?
+Where are we at, and where are we going?
+And how can we theorize Digital Series through a film and media analytical perspective?
+Besides the theoretical reflection of Digital Series, this year's focus will be on the work of the creators.
+We'll take a special look at sound design and story development."
               - partial: program
                 smallmargin: true
                 data: